addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ```

-In the `initialize()` constructor, we're setting up a listener to the todo model’s change event.
-In other words, when the todo updates, we want to re-render the view to reflect its changes.
+In the `initialize()` constructor, we set up a listener tthat monitors a todo model’s `change` event.
+In other words, when the todo updates, the application should re-render the view and visually reflect its changes.

-In the `render()` method, we're rendering an Underscore.js JavaScript template, called `#item-template`, which we’ve previously compiled into this.template using Underscore’s `_.template()` method.
-This returns a piece of HTML that we're using to replace the view’s current element.
-In other words, the rendered template is now present under `this.el`, and can be appended to the todo list.
+In the `render()` method, we render an Underscore.js JavaScript template, called `#item-template`, which was previously compiled into this.template using Underscore’s `_.template()` method.
+This returns an HTML fragment that replaces the view’s current element.
+In other words, the rendered template is now present under `this.el` and can be appended to the todo list in the user interface.

 Our events hash includes three callbacks:

-* `edit()`: Changes the current view into editing mode when a user double-clicks on an existing item in the todo list.
-This allows them to change the existing value of the item’s title attribute
+* `edit()`: changes the current view into editing mode when a user double-clicks on an existing item in the todo list.
+This allows them to change the existing value of the item’s title attribute.
 * `updateOnEnter()`: checks that the user has hit the return/enter key and executes the close() function.
-* `close()`: This trims the value of the current text in our `<input/>` field, ensuring that we don’t process it further if it contains no text (e.g ‘’).
-If a valid value has been provided, we save the changes to the current todo model and close editing mode, by removing the corresponding CSS class.
+* `close()`: trims the value of the current text in our `<input/>` field, ensuring that we don’t process it further if it contains no text (e.g ‘’).
+If a valid value has been provided, we save the changes to the current todo model and close editing mode by removing the corresponding CSS class.

 ## Setup

 So now we have two views: `AppView` and `TodoView`.
-The former needs to get instantiated when the page loads, so some code actually gets run.
-You can do this simply enough, by using jQuery's `ready()` utility, which will execute a function when the DOM's loaded.
+The former needs to be instantiated on page load so its code is executed.
+This can be accomplished through jQuery's `ready()` utility, which will execute a function when the DOM is loaded.

 ```javascript